cp18616/Econometric-Final-Project/README.md

 ## Data Access

-The data used in this project is private and not publicly available.
+The data in this repository is for **educational and research purposes only**.
+Commercial use is strictly prohibited.

+## Disclaimer
+The author makes no guarantee of accuracy and is not responsible for any damages from use.
+By using this dataset, you agree to these terms.

+## Contact
-If you require access to the relevant datasets, please contact me directly.
+For data access requests, please contact me.